-In China’s crackdown on protesters, a familiar effort to blame foreign powers
+In China’s Crackdown on Protesters, a Familiar Effort to Blame Foreign Powers

 But that soon changed.
 In the days afterward, people who had attended protests in Beijing and other cities described being summoned or visited at home by officers, who asked why they had gone to the demonstrations, and with whom.
 Some were told their phone location data had been used to track them down.
 China’s ambassador to France, Lu Shaye, called the protesters pawns of “foreign forces,” then refused to give evidence for that when asked by reporters.

 A similar theme may have emerged in the police interrogations of the four women, according to the people familiar with their cases.
 Police asked about the women’s book clubs, where they had read Chizuko Ueno, a prominent Japanese feminist scholar.
 They pointed to their use of Telegram, the messaging app, which is blocked in China without special software.
 At least some of the women had studied overseas.

 Police have accused the women of “picking quarrels and provoking trouble,” the people familiar with the cases said — a vague crime that authorities often charge critics with to silence them.
 It is punishable by up to five years’ imprisonment.